Tai chi helps boost memory, study finds. One type seems most beneficial

 Your keys aren't in the spot you thought you left them?
 Can't recall the title of a book?
 I've had those moments.

 Amid our busy lives, distraction or fatigue may explain our forgetfulness.
-But instances of 'brain freeze' make me realize I want to do everything in my power to help keep my brain sharp.
+But instances of "brain freeze" make me realize I want to do everything in my power to keep my brain sharp.

 There's plenty of evidence that exercise can help protect our bodies and brains.
 And as we age, daily movement doesn't need to be super intense.
-In fact, a new study finds tai chi, a form of slow-moving martial arts, can help slow down cognitive decline and protect against dementia.
+In fact, a new study finds tai chi, a slow-moving form of martial arts, can help slow cognitive decline and protect against dementia.

 A person with mild cognitive decline can expect to lose, on average, about a half point each year on the test, and once their score drops under 18, people experience quite a bit of impairment from memory loss and cognitive decline, Eckstrom explains.